Last Updated on

 Carrier Oils I Have Used

-Avocado Oil – The proteins, omega 3 fatty acids, and antioxidants in this oil make it a great moisturizer.
+The proteins, omega 3 fatty acids, and antioxidants in this oil make it a great moisturizer.
 It absorbs deeply into the skin and helps increase collagen to keep your skin supple (2).
-This is a thick oil and works great when combined with other oils.
-It is a fantastic addition to soaps, creams, and lotions.
-Dry, mature, sensitive, and problem prone skin can benefit greatly from this vitamin rich oil (3).
-Avocado oil is my oil of choice during the winter, used as a deep moisturizer after oil cleansing, for very dry skin (especially for my t-zone).
-I also love to use this in a recipe for a hydrating winter body scrub.
+Avocado oil is a thick oil and works great when combined with other carrier oils.
+I find that it is a fantastic addition to soaps, creams, and lotions.
+Dry, mature, sensitive, and problem prone skin can benefit greatly from this vitamin rich oil.

-Sweet Almond Oil – The amino acids and vitamins in this oil go on light and smooth and help the more solid or thick oils (such as coconut, neem, castor, and tamanu) penetrate more deeply.
+The amino acids and vitamins in this oil go on light and smooth and help the more solid or thick oils (such as coconut, neem, castor, and tamanu) penetrate more deeply.
 It absorbs easily and softens very well.
-The emollient properties in almond oil helps to improve skin tone and complexion (5).
-Great for massage.
-Suitable for all skin types especially dry & sensitive.
+The emollient properties in almond oil help to improve skin tone and complexion (5).
+Great for massage; suitable for all skin types especially dry and sensitive.

-Argan Oil – A luxurious oil that absorbs quickly.
+A luxurious oil that absorbs quickly.
 Works well as a carrier oil with essential oils as well as in homemade products.
 Argan oil is considered to be a rare (and expensive) oil due to the small area in which it grows.
-Contains antioxidants and is high in vitamin e.
-It has a light nutty scent which should be taken into consideration when blending into products.
+It contains antioxidants and is high in vitamin e.
+I find that it has a very light nutty scent which should be taken into consideration when blending into products.
 Suitable for all skin types.
+It seems to be a lovely dry oil.
 This is a new oil for me and I have tried it a few times at night, mixed with lavender essential oil.
 I like it so far and look forward to gaining more experience with it.

-Olive Oil – Probably one of the most universally known and used oils.
+As you think about how to choose carrier oils, this is one that you probably already have in your kitchen cabinet!
+I’d guess that olive is is probably one of the most universally known and used oils.
 Olive oil can be a great skincare option for those who have nut and seed allergies.
-Olive oil will have a strong aroma and a rich golden color.
+Olive oil has a strong aroma and a rich golden color.
 Suitable for all skin types and those with dry skin.
 Truthfully, this is not my first choice as a carrier oil as I find it doesn’t absorb very well.
 However, I have found it useful when crafting homemade body scrubs for people who have a nut allergy and also cannot use coconut oil due to allergies.
 It’s also great for scrubs, salves, and other skin care products.
-The feedback has been very positive when used in these circumstances.
+When used in these circumstances, I’ve found that the feedback has been very positive.